Menactra Side Effects

 Other dosage forms:

-Along with its needed effects, meningococcal conjugate vaccine (the active ingredient contained in Menactra) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by meningococcal conjugate vaccine (the active ingredient contained in Menactra).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking meningococcal conjugate vaccine:Rare
+If any of the following side effects occur while taking meningococcal conjugate vaccine, check with your doctor or nurse immediately:Rare

 - difficulty with swallowing